DigitalSQR/record-linkage/README.md

 ## Details
 The OpenSearch plugin  relies on the https://github.com/tdebatty/java-string-similarity library.
-The library is fully open source and publicly hosted on Github under the MIT licence.
+The library is fully open source and publicly hosted on Github under the MIT license.

 The plugin currently supports these algorithms.
 See the above library for more details.